Uvalde school board votes unanimously to fire police chief Pete Arredondo

 However, at least one of the responding officers expressed the belief that Arredondo was leading the law enforcement response inside the school, telling others that the "chief is in charge," according to a timeline from the Texas Department of Public Safety.

+The attorney repeated Arredondo's claim he was just a responding officer and said that because the gunman's criminal actions began off campus, in another jurisdiction, the obligation for an incident commander fell on other law enforcement agencies.

+He also wrote that the chief warned the district for more than a year about the school district's vulnerability to a gunman.

-In the wake of sharp criticism, Uvalde school district Superintendent Hal Harrell placed Arredondo -- who has been the school district police chief since March 2020 -- on leave from his position as school police chief on June 22.
+In the wake of sharp criticism following the mass shooting, Uvalde school district Superintendent Hal Harrell placed Arredondo -- who has been the school district police chief since March 2020 -- on leave from his position as school police chief on June 22.

 Separately, Arredondo resigned his position on the Uvalde City Council in early July, and the council accepted the resignation July 12.